kylefarris/shredder/README.md

 # NodeJS Secure File Removal Utility

 Use Node JS to securely delete files on your server with Unix's `shred` command.
+You really don't need this module if the machine your running your project on is not using a tranditional mechanical hard drive.
+In other words, if the file you want to securely delete is on solid state storage, there's no need to use this module and, in fact, it could actually be unnecessarily shortening the life of that disk to use it.

-This module is not designed to work on Windows but may work on WSL.
+NOTE: This module is not designed to work on Windows but may work on WSL.
 Your mileage may vary.

 ## How to Install

-*With NPM:*
+**With NPM:**

 ```shell
 npm install shredfile
 ```

-*With Yarn:*
+**With Yarn:**

 ```shell
 yarn add shredfile